-Mid level ISOs for birding, action and macro
+Mid level ISOs for birding, action, and macro

 Choose ISOs between your camera’s native ISO and lowest ISO for most of these shots.
 The simple method for choosing should be to first choose the shutter speed and aperture and then an ISO based on those settings and the available light.
 Let the camera do the calculations.
 I prefer to set Auto-ISO on new cameras with the higher limit of the function set close to the native ISO.
-All I have to do then is to play around with what’s important (shutter speed and aperture) and camera takes care of the ISO.
+All I have to do then is to play around with what’s important (shutter speed and aperture) and the camera takes care of the ISO.

 Going above and below native ISO – A word of advice from mystics?

 Another simple thing to observe so as to keep your noise low.
 This seems like a word of advice from mystics.
 I have not tried it and so I can’t vouch for it.
 Once you have determined or found out the native ISO of your camera, increase the ISO in complete stops (doubling it).
 This tends to keep to noise lower than when the increments are not done in complete stops.

 If your camera’s native ISO is 800, the 1600 ISO (double of 800 or one stop up) will give lower noise than 1100 ISO.
 This has something to do with how the signal is amplified by the camera.

 For cameras that exhibit a native ISO range, find out the true native ISO (which is just a single ISO) and use that.